LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/Ramanujan-constant.md

 ## See also

-As far as I can say, there was only one blog post on this (in addition to mine):
+As far as I can say, there was only one blog post on Ramanujan's constant (in addition to mine):

 * Arne Sommer: https://perl6.eu/int-erval.html